kaltura/kmc-ng/README.md

 [![Gitter chat](https://badges.gitter.im/kaltura-ng/kmc-ng.png)](https://gitter.im/kaltura-ng/kmc-ng)

 > Kaltura Management Console HTML5 based application (a.k.a KMCng).
-Should replace the existing [KMC flash based application](https://kmc.kaltura.com/index.php/kmc/kmc).
+Replaces the legacy [KMC flash based application](https://kmc.kaltura.com/index.php/kmc/kmc).

 Thank you for your interest in the kmc-ng project.
-The project is currently under **Heavy Development**.
-Every month we add many features and bug fixes, part of them break previous versions code.

-In the coming months we plan to complete adding all the features we have in the legacy kmc as well as some new shiny features.

-The following list contains some major features in our road-map:
-- [ ] upgrade to Angular 5
-- [ ] embed permission support across views
-- [ ] add multi language translations
-- [ ] add missing views like  content > distribution, transcoding profile etc
-- [ ] add missing tools like create crop from thumbnail, entry flavor > replace media

 ## <a name="issue"></a> Got a question or found an Issue?
 If you find a bug in the source code, you can help us by